 Once they’re able to do so, it means that they’re able to wear a lightweight helmet and can securely ride in a rear-mounted seat or a child trailer.
 To be secure, child seats should have a sturdy harness that goes over the shoulders and a high back to fully support the baby.

-Not surprisingly, the Academy also states that only an adult should carry a baby on their bike.
+Not surprisingly, the Academy also states that only an adult should carry a baby on their bike (don’t let your teenage rider do it).
 And, I’ll add that you should always make sure their eyes and faces are protected from the sun and wind, that you ride slowly, and that you avoid busy streets!

 You should follow this advice as well if you’re going to carry a toddler on a bike.
 Even toddlers might not be able to tell you what they need or whether they’re uncomfortable.